breuner/elbencho/docs/usage/help-all.md

                           data set.
   --numhosts arg          Number of hosts to use from given hosts list or hosts
                           file.
-(Default: use all given hosts) --opslog arg            Absolute path to logfile for all I/O operations (open, read, ...).
+(Default: use all given hosts) --offset arg            Minimum offset within files/objects/block devices for all read/write operations.
+The given "--size" is relative to this offset, so e.g. "--offset 100M -s 50M" means that all reads and writes happen in the 50MiB range starting at offset 100MiB.
+(Default: 0; supports base2 suffixes, e.g. "2M") --opslog arg            Absolute path to logfile for all I/O operations (open, read, ...).
 In service mode, the service instances will log their operations locally to the